AbdurrahmanIdr/alx-airbnb-database/README.md

 - Manages cloud infrastructure and deployment environments.
 - Monitors system health and manages incident response.
 - Bridges development and operations for faster, stable delivery.

+## Technology Stack

+The following technologies are used in the Airbnb Clone Project.
+Each tool plays a specific role in achieving functionality, performance, and scalability.

+### Django
+A high-level Python web framework used for building the backend of the application.
+It handles routing, request handling, ORM-based database access, authentication, and overall server-side logic.

+### Django REST Framework (DRF)
+An extension of Django used to build RESTful APIs.
+It simplifies serialization, authentication, and API views, making it easier to create and manage API endpoints.

+### PostgreSQL
+A powerful, open-source relational database used to store structured data such as user profiles, listings, reservations, reviews, and payments.
+It is known for its reliability and support for advanced querying.

+### Celery
+A task queue used for handling asynchronous operations such as sending emails, processing payments, and running background tasks.

+### Redis
+Used as a message broker for Celery and also for caching purposes.
+Redis improves performance by storing frequently accessed data in-memory.

+### Docker
+A containerization tool used to package the application and its dependencies into isolated environments.
+It ensures consistency across development, testing, and production.

+### Nginx
+A high-performance web server and reverse proxy used to serve static files and forward requests to the Django application running on a WSGI server.

+### Gunicorn
+A Python WSGI HTTP server used to run the Django application in production.
+It handles incoming requests and communicates with Django to return responses.

+### Git & GitHub
+Version control and collaboration tools.
+Git tracks code changes, while GitHub hosts the repository and enables team collaboration through branches and pull requests.